BlockstreamResearch/bip-frost-dkg/README.md

 which is necessary to avoid man-in-the-middle attacks and to ensure confidentiality of secret shares when delivering them to individual participants.
 Second, PedPop assumes that all participants have access to some external consensus or reliable broadcast mechanism that ensures they have an identical view of the protocol messages exchanged during DKG.
-This will in turn ensure that all participants eventually reach agreement over the results of the DKG, which include not only parameters such as the generated threshold public key, but also whether the DKG has succeeded at all.
+This will, in turn, ensure that all participants eventually reach agreement over the results of the DKG, which include not only parameters such as the generated threshold public key but also whether the DKG has succeeded at all.

 To understand the necessity of reaching agreement,